(Needless to say, story and finale discussed in detail here)

 "No, Mr. Bond, I expect you to die!"

-There's Harold Sakata's chillingly genial Oddjob, who can work you over with his machine-shop hands like a hunk of taffy while he grinned his infuriating grin.
-There was the finale, set literally in a fabulous underworld of barred gold (Skyfall with all its lovely locations can't quite come up with a set as awe-inspiring as that vision of auric splendor) with an atomic weapon ticking away in one corner, Bond in another, and--blocking the way like a parked tank--the implacable Oddjob, waiting patiently.
+Harold Sakata's chillingly genial Oddjob works you over with his machine-shop hands, all the while grinning his infuriating grin.
+The film's climax is set in a fabulous underworld of barred gold (Skyfall for all its exotic locations couldn't top that vision of auric splendor), an atomic weapon ticking away in one corner, Bond standing in another, and--planted in the middle like a parked tank--implacable Oddjob, blocking Bond's way.

-Goldfinger ends with the threat of an atomic explosion--what other conclusion is possible, in the age of Mutually Assured Destruction?
-To be fair Dr. No also threatened in a nuclear manner, only reactors don't inspire the kind of gut terror that bombs do, and looking at the bubbling pool in the movie one couldn't help think of (it was a low-budget effort) a tricked-out jacuzzi in the swinging '70s.
-Worse, after that most ultimate of dooms, it's difficult to imagine what kind of stakes a Bond supervillain might raise, or if there are any stakes left one can raise (Thunderball immediately following Goldfinger solved the problem--kind of--by employing two nuclear devices (which when you think about it is just the same damned thing, done twice)).
+Goldfinger ends with the threat of atomic Armageddon--what other conclusion is possible, in an age of Mutually Assured Destruction?
+To be fair Dr. No also threatened nuclear disaster, only reactors don't inspire fear the way bombs do, and looking at the boiling bubbling pool that climaxed that first Bond film one couldn't help think of (it was a low-budget effort) a tricked-out jacuzzi from the swinging '70s.
+Worse, after this most ultimate of dooms it's difficult to imagine what stakes a Bond supervillain might raise next, or if there were any stakes left one can raise (Thunderball, which followed Goldfinger, employed two nuclear devices--which when you think about it is just the same damned thing, twice).

-One could make the argument that after Goldfinger all succeeding Bond films were redundant, that they could never capture the same precise mix of humor, sex, and action, that Bond could never face so impossible odds and beat them with as much inventive and stylish flair ever again--and one in my book would be right.
+One could make the argument that after Goldfinger all succeeding Bond films were redundant; that they could never recapture the same mix of humor, sex, and action; that Bond could never face such impossible odds and beat them with as much invention and stylish flair ever again--and in my book one would be right.
 Goldfinger far as I'm concerned is the apex of the franchise; everything that followed--no matter how talented the people involved, no matter how many Oscar statuettes floated in their wake--is basically downhill.